tidalmigrations/tidalmigrations.github.io/pages/tidal tools/syncservers.md

     }
   ]
 ```
-Sync your Database Instances with the following command:

-`` cat some_file.json | tidal sync apps ``

 #### Sync your Database Instances

+You can sync your Database Instances with the following command:

+`` cat some_file.json | tidal sync database-instances ``

-The syncronization of your Database Instances can be performed by following the above procedure with a simple JSON document of the following data:
+The syncronization of your Database Instances can be performed by following the above procedure with a simple JSON document of the data:
 ```
 "database_instances" : [
   {
     "id": 13748,
-    "database_id": null,
+    "database_id": 2,
     "server_id": 48287,
     "created_at": "2018-05-25T05:01:48.533Z",
     "updated_at": "2018-05-25T05:01:48.588Z",